 - After installing the driver, it will create a virtual display when a remote session is established, named SP-DSP00.
 E.g., if remote system is a headless one, you will have one display; if it is dual-monitor system, there will be three.

 - The newly created display is with 720P resolution.
+Unfortunately this is the highest resolution we currently support with the driver.

 - This should resolve the black screen issue when remote system is a headless one.